by Willard Manus

 are some of the toughest, most ruthless businessmen on the face of the

-earth, but Dan managed to do it, he went to Africa on his own, went into
+earth, but Dan managed to do it.
+He went into the jungle and hondled with

 Didnt I tell you?
 Joey suddenly shouted.
 Dans